-It will be reviewed every three years, or sooner if the RSE curriculum is amended, in response to emerging themes, changing pupil needs, or introduction of new legislation and guidance.
+It will be reviewed annually in response to emerging themes, changing pupil needs, or introduction of new legislation and guidance.

-Parents will be informed about the policy through annual RSE consultation events, referencing in the school prospectus and a link from the school website.
+Parents will be informed about the policy through RSE consultation, referencing in the school prospectus and a link from the school website.
 If a hard-copy of the document is required the school will be happy to provide this upon request.
 The school will work with parents requiring the policy in an alternative format, ensuring equitable accessibility for all.